ara3d/IFC-toolkit/README.md

     * A C++ DLL that exposes functions for loading a file, and generates meshes from them.
     * Built from a [snapshot of the Web IFC engine](https://github.com/ThatOpen/engine_web-ifc).
 * **speckle/**
-    * **Ara3D.Speckle**
+    * **Ara3D.Speckle.Data**
-        - WIP: A C# .NET 8 library of utilities for working with Speckle data
+        - A C# .NET 8 library of utilities for working with Speckle data
     * **Ara3D.Speckle.IfcLoader**
-        - WIP: A C# .NET 8 library for loading IFC files and generating Speckle objects
+        - A C# .NET 8 library for loading IFC files and generating Speckle objects
-* **sandbox/**
-    * **Ara3D.IFCBrower**
-        - An experiemental Windows WPF application for viewing IFC properties
-    * **Ara3D.IfcPropDB**
-        - An experimental library for storing properties in a simple in-memory database with serialization to/from disk
 * **tests/**
     * **Ara3D.IfcParser.Test**
         - An NUnit test project for working with IFC files and comparing different libraries